-If your business survived the pandemic, then by now, you must have your entire operation seamlessly running remotely with the help of tools like Zoom, Slack, teamwork, and a plethora of others.
+If your business survived the pandemic, then by now, you must have your entire operation seamlessly running remotely with the help of tools like Zoom, Slack, teamwork, and many others.

 Remote Is The New Norm

 We have grown accustomed to doing what we need to do from anywhere with the help of technology.
-Post-pandemic employers that mandate attendance for digital employees are often considered as micromanagers by younger generations which contributes to low employee retention.
-So to grow your company with quality talent, you must keep your good talent happy, and in post-pandemic terms, this means remote work must be available.
+Post-pandemic employers that mandate attendance for digital employees are often considered micromanagers by younger generations, contributing to low employee retention.
+So to grow your company with quality talent, you must keep your good talent happy, and remote work must be available in post-pandemic terms.

-The ability to adapt to a remote working environment enables you to attract and retain talent and opens up opportunities to tap out and either outsource segments of your company or hire freelancers because working with outside providers is now precisely the same as working with your employees, remote.
+Adapting to a remote working environment enables you to attract and retain talent.
+It opens up opportunities to tap out and either outsource segments of your company or hire freelancers because working with outside providers is now precisely the same as working with your employees, remotely.

-Pros and cons for hiring an employee vs. tapping for outside help
+Pros and cons of hiring an employee vs. tapping for outside help

-There are more benefits for contracting with a professional such as avoiding training, firing, resigning, sick days, and all the other fun stuff you get to have with your employees.
+There are more benefits to contracting with a professional such as avoiding training, firing, resigning, sick days, and all the other fun stuff you get to have with your employees.

 An outside contractor would not contribute to company culture as much as an employee because “you” don’t have as much stake in them as you do with an employee.
 In other words, you are responsible for a portion of the contractor’s revenue only, vs. 100% of your employee’s income, so naturally, psychologically, and monetarily your employee is 100% dependent on you, and they have everything to lose if they don’t deliver.
 You basically “own your employee.”
 This in itself has pros and cons.

-And yes some companies would be nowhere without their culture, and some companies offer office environments that are out of this world.
-Hence, people just want to be in the office every day, but let’s admit, most office environments are pretty ordinary.
-At best offers mediocre lifestyle compared to Google and Facebook.
-Hence, people actually prefer working from home (and post-pandemic, rightfully so, after proving the ability to consistently deliver without a mandated attendance to an office building).
+And yes, some companies would be nowhere without their culture, and some companies offer office environments that are out of this world.
+Hence, people want to be in the office daily, but let’s admit, most office environments are pretty ordinary.
+At best offers a mediocre lifestyle compared to Google and Facebook.
+Hence, people prefer working from home (and post-pandemic, rightfully so, after consistently proving the ability to deliver without mandated attendance to an office building).

 The question to ask is how influential is culture to your company

-In most cases, a company will have a hard time sustaining and thriving with no culture at all.
+In most cases, a company will have difficulty sustaining and thriving with no culture.
 And the answer for most companies is a hybrid outsourcing solution that complements and enhances existing internal teams.

 For example, say you are a marketing agency, and you sell websites to local businesses, and you have a team of in-house web developers, the hybrid solution will then call to keep the in-house developers’ team as-is and hire an outside web developer to use on-demand for when you have a spike in sales or to be able to offer more website related products that the in house developers don’t have enough skills for.